 The development of a "National Water Pollutant Register", in conjunction with the development of WDSs (Section 3.2.2.2.2) and other emission standards, such as ambient air quality and emission standards, must be considered.
-Such a register will provide structure to pollution control and integrated water quality management in a changing environment^[44], and can be utilised to identify categories of pollutants or substances that have to be dealt with in particular ways.
-The following substance list categories can be considered:
+Such a register will provide structure to pollution control and integrated water quality management in a changing environment^[46], and can be utilised to identify categories of pollutants or substances that have to be dealt with in particular ways.
+The following pollutant or substance list categories can be considered:

-▶ A list of a national priority substances, which pose a national threat to receiving water users and aquatic ecosystems, and for which WDSs and, if necessary, other emission standards, such as national ambient air quality and emission standards, have to be determined to reduce or eliminate such substances in surface or groundwater, or in marine waters.
-The list of national priority substances must be periodically reviewed, e.g. five yearly;
+- ▶ A list of national priority substances, which pose a national threat to receiving water users and aquatic ecosystems, and for which WDSs and, if necessary, other emission standards, such as national ambient air quality and emission standards, have to be determined to reduce or eliminate such substances in surface or groundwater, or in marine waters.
+The list of national priority substances must be periodically reviewed, e.g. five yearly; - ▶ A list of WMA or sub-catchment specific priority substances, which pose a local or regional threat to receiving water users and aquatic ecosystems only, and for which WDSs and, if necessary, other emission standards, such as provincial or local ambient air quality and emission standards, have to be determined to reduced or eliminated such substances in surface or groundwater.
+The list of WMA or sub-catchment priority substances must be periodically reviewed, e.g. five yearly, in collaboration with CMAs;

-240 Refer to POLICY STATEMENT 14: Water resource assessment and planning to inform decision-making.
+243 Refer to POLICY STATEMENT 14: Water resource assessment and planning to inform decision-making.